YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

 ```
 python3 protect.py
 ```
 * IMP : For this to work there should either be "userName" folder or "userName.7z" file in 'extracted' folder.
-Where "userName" is reference user name you entered earlier.
+Where "userName" is name of user you entered earlier.

 3. Run `restore_whatsapp.py` : To reinstall WhatsApp on device.
 ```